-In accordance with this calculation, a Company Budget and Performance Factor of 62% was applied to the cash incentive pool and uniformly affected payouts made to all participants in the Management Incentive Plan and Broad-Based Incentive Plan.
-This fiscal 2015 Company Budget and Performance Factor was lower than in fiscal 2014, when above-target Company performance yielded a multiplier of 88.3%.
+In accordance with this calculation, a Company Budget and Performance Factor of 117% was applied to the cash incentive pool and uniformly affected payouts made to all participants in the Management Incentive Plan and Broad-Based Incentive Plan.
+This fiscal 2016 Company Budget and Performance Factor was higher than in fiscal 2015, when below-target Company performance yielded a multiplier of 62.0%.

 The Participant Performance Factor is a function of the extent to which individual performance goals are achieved.
-These goals can include Companywide metrics as well as business unit metrics and goals that are highly specific to the functions over which the individual has primary responsibility.
+These goals can include Company-wide metrics as well as business unit metrics and goals that are highly specific to the functions over which the individual has primary responsibility.
 The CEO's goals are established by the Committee after considering input from each outside director, and the CEO's individual performance evaluation is completed annually by the Committee.
 Individual performance goals for the executive officers other than the CEO are established by the CEO, and evaluations for those executives are completed annually by the CEO and discussed with the Committee.
 If an executive receives the lowest performance rating on a three-point scale ("Improvement Needed"), his award will generally be reduced to zero.
 Conversely, if an executive receives the highest overall performance rating ("Outstanding"), his Participant Performance Factor could be as high as 200%.
 Distribution guidelines applicable to these performance ratings ensure that participants in the short-term cash incentive program are not all rated on the high or low end of the scale, but are instead distributed above and below the target levels.
 Discretion can be exercised to make adjustments within the performance scale.

-The Participant Performance Factor values for the named executive officers in fiscal 2015, along with key factors considered by the Committee and the CEO, as applicable, in making these valuations, were as follows:
+The Participant Performance Factor values for the named executive officers in fiscal 2016, along with key factors considered by the Committee and the CEO, as applicable, in making these valuations, were as follows:

-Named Executive Officer Participant Performance Factor Key Factors William Lansing 126% successfully targeted and integrated acquired companies drove investment in innovation developed and motivated a talented executive team Michael Pung 111% showed effective management of the operating expense budget built rapport with key investors Wayne Huyard 130% repositioned global sales, services and marketing teams, enhancing our ability to best address market opportunities delivered strong FY15 revenue results James Wehmann 132% drove innovation in the business-to-consumer Scores business, which led to accelerating revenue growth leveraged bureau partners relationships to open up new growth opportunities Stuart Wells 132% oversaw important technology innovation, including our FICO [®] Decision Management Suite and the FICO [®] Analytic Cloud continued to build-out SaaS-based delivery capabilities for major applications
+Named Executive Officer Participant Performance Factor Key Factors William Lansing 139% established an effective business strategy and plan involving focused investments and strong emphasis on execution reinforced a relentless focus on acquiring, motivating and retaining top talent as a strategic differentiator Michael Pung 111% effectively built and ensured discipline surrounding the operating expense budget ensured investor understanding of FICO strategy, solutions and growth potential Wayne Huyard 143% expanded and enabled global sales, services and marketing teams, broadening existing markets and winning business in new markets delivered strong FY16 revenue, bookings and margin results James Wehmann 133% drove innovation in the business-to-consumer Scores business, leading to continued strong revenue growth leveraged partner relationships to open up new scores growth opportunities Stuart Wells 128% led important technology innovation, including our FICO® Decision Management Suite and the FICO® Analytic Cloud delivered and ensured the effective implementation of SaaS-based versions of major enterprise applications